-In well-known organization, image of happy employees doing their job in office is usually published.
-Employees intend to work for organization.
-But it is not for many of Thai SMEs.
-Many of employees who work in Thai SMEs are dealing with work environment and well-being problem.
-They spend at least eight hours per day, five days a week to work for their organization without any enthusiastic.
-How possible that they will intend to work while they have to work at inappropriate work environment?
-Some of them have had accidents at work and injured.
-Some of have health problem because of insanitary work environment.
-It is a challenge for organization how to improve work environment and well-being of employee to let them intend to work for organization?
-Therefore, the research aims to study organizational situation and determine appropriate OD interventions to improve work environment and well-being of employees and find out the difference between pre-ODIs and post-ODIs.
+In well-known organizations, the image of happy employees doing their job in office is usually published.
+Employees intend to work for organization but it is not for many of Thai SMEs.
+Many of employees who work in Thai SMEs are dealing with work environment and well-being problems.
+They spend at least eight hours per day, five days a week to work for their organization without any enthusiasm.
+How possible is that they intend to work in an inappropriate work environment?
+Some of them have had accidents at work and got injured.
+Some have health problems because of unnsanitary work environment.
+It is a challenge for the organization how to improve work environment and the well-being of employees.
+Therefore, the research aims to analyze the organizational situation and determine appropriate OD interventions to improve the work environment and well-being of employees .

-1. Literature Review
+Literature Review